A guide to researching ancestors who emigrated to Australia from countries other than the United Kingdom

 The Library has a range of genealogy databases that index census data, indexes to births, deaths and marriages, parish registers, electoral rolls and immigration records.
 Most of our databases focus on Australian collections however we also have a number of eResources for Britain and New Zealand.

-Some databases can be accessed online from home by registered members of the State Library of Victoria, but many can only be used here in the Library.
+Many databases can be accessed online from home by registered Victorian members of the State Library of Victoria, but some can only be used here in the Library.

 The following genealogy databases are the most useful for researching your non-British overseas ancestors.
 If you're interested in exploring our full range of databases and indexes you can find them via our Family History eresources page.